Dawn Raid and Seizure Solicitors

 At Draycott Browne, we are experienced in dealing with all the issues that need to be resolved following a dawn raid.
 We will advise on everything, from the validity of search warrants to legally privileged material and what measures can be taken to ensure a company keeps functioning.

-Grounds for a Raid
+What are the Grounds for a dawn Raid?

 The police have various powers under UK law to enter and search premises.
 In most cases a warrant is required, but in some cases the police do not need to obtain a warrant.